samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 Some dungeons are old strongholds abandoned by the folk who built them.
 Others are natural caves or lairs carved out by monsters.
 Dungeons attract cults, groups of monsters, and reclusive creatures.
 Because of their varied origins and purposes, dungeons have a range of distinctive qualities.
 For example, a dungeon that serves as a stronghold for hobgoblin soldiers has a different mood and features than an ancient temple inhabited by the yuan-ti.

-You can use the Dungeon Quirks table to add distinctive character to a dungeon you’re creating or one in a published adventure.
-The quirks on the table reflect the characteristics of a dungeon’s creator, its intended purpose, its location, or some (often catastrophic) event in its history.
+You can use the Dungeon Quirks table to add distinctive character to a dungeon you're creating or one in a published adventure.
+The quirks on the table reflect the characteristics of a dungeon's creator, its intended purpose, its location, or some (often catastrophic) event in its history.
 You can use a single quirk or combine quirks as you see fit, and roll or choose a result that inspires you.

 ### Dungeon Quirks